ms-iot/content/win10/samples/HelloWorld.md

         iotstartup add headed DefaultApp

-    The utility will confirm that the new Startup headed app is now HelloWorld:
+    The utility will confirm that the new Startup headed app is now DefaultApp:

         AppId changed to DefaultApp_cw5n1h2txyewy!App